bionexus/KlerosLawJournal/KLJ/reporting_cases.md

 __doge, cat, curated lists__
 ```

+## Resoures
+Sometimes it is neccessary to attach images or other files to your reports.
+For this purpose there is a resources folder in
+which you can store files belonging to your report.
+Every resource gets a number starting from 1 for every new case.
+You need
+your case number and resource number to name the resource files correctly.
+So when your case "KLJ 18/4" needs three images you
+name them as follows:

+"18_4_res_1.png", "18_4_res_2.png" and "18_4_res_3.png".

 ## Template
 When you want to create a report feel free to copy the following template: